raspibolt/raspibolt/guide/bonus/bitcoin/Fulcrum.md

   ```

   DO NOT REBOOT OR STOP THE SERVICE DURING DB CREATION PROCESS.
 YOU MAY CORRUPT THE FILES -
-  in case of that happening, start sync from scratch using troubleshooting guide below.
+  in case of that happening, start sync from scratch by deleting and recreating fulcrum_db file.

 ## After Installation